aklapatch/DevToolsAndPractice/README.md

 ## Documentation
 Use a Doxygen and Sphinx and Breathe together with the sphinx_rtd_theme.

+Doxypress and Natural Docs might be good options as well.

 ## Coding standards
-I will use the [LLVM coding standard](http://llvm.org/docs/CodingStandards.html) for C/C++, and will to refer to other languages preferences when using those languages.
+I will use the [LLVM coding standard](http://llvm.org/docs/CodingStandards.html) for C/C++, and will try to use other languages preferences when using those languages.

 # Tools